sandialabs/SRLS/README.md

 Copyright 2019 National Technology & Engineering Solutions of Sandia, LLC (NTESS).
 Under the terms of Contract DE-NA0003525 with NTESS, the U.S. Government retains certain rights in this software.

+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525

 ## Acknowledgement

 The Sandia RPM Lane Simulator was developed with funds from the National Nuclear Security Administration of the US Department of Energy.